In his own words

 Art as a bridge...

 I like a town that appears white from a distance, and I also like to see a window in the distance.
 They are both something beautiful to me.
 They remind me that behind every window in every town, there is life, family, and a worldly existence.
 I suppose that these things look beautiful as an entirety, too.
 Indeed, a human appears uniquely beautiful observed from high above, where small virtues and little sins are invisible.

 Mr. Tenshin Okakura was a spiritual leader of an art community in Japan during the Meiji period in the later 19th century.
 He wrote "A Book of Tea," which was very influential on me, it spoke clearly to my intellect and that of my colleagues, such that we made a copy of his book and used it as our "textbook".
 We had many discussions regarding it and Mr. Okakura's philosophies that were often used as our platform, indeed as our intellectual guide.
 These observations became to be known among us as "Teaisms", thoughts that inculcate purity and harmony, the mystery of mutual charity, the romanticism of the social order.
 It is essentially a worship of the Imperfect, as it is a tender attempt to accomplish something possible in this impossible thing we know as life.

 As for my artistic intellect, I am reminded of a writer's comment during the Ming period that is true of all our artistic efforts; "All the threads can be seen but not the color coordination or the design itself."

 In the words of others

-All who work with Hideo Sakata, Japanese or not, call him "Sakata-san", adding the three-letter Japanese term of respect.
-Many friends and associates of his refer to him this way, even when he's not present, acknowledging his accomplishments and his vision.
-I have always addressed him this way, since the first day I met him more than a third of a century ago and helped him organize his first one-man show in the United States.
-Even though he has become a dear friend, he will always be “Sakata-san;” it is an honorific.
+All who work with Hideo Sakata, Japanese or not, call him "Sakata-san", adding the Japanese term of respect.
+Friends and associates of his refer to him this way even when he's not present, acknowledging his accomplishments and his vision.
+I have always addressed him this way, from the first day I met him and helped organize his first one-man show in the United States.
+Even though he has become a dear friend, he will always be “Sakata-san.”